opentelekomcloud-docs/cloud-backup-recovery/umn/source/service_overview/what_is_cbr.rst

 Overview
 --------

-Cloud Backup and Recovery (CBR) enables you to back up Elastic Cloud Servers (ECSs) and Elastic Volume Service (EVS) disks with ease.
+Cloud Backup and Recovery (CBR) enables you to back up Elastic Cloud Servers (ECSs), Elastic Volume Service (EVS) disks, and SFS Turbo file systems with ease.
 In case of a virus attack, accidental deletion, or software or hardware fault, you can restore data to any point in the past when the data was backed up.

 CBR protects your services by ensuring the security and consistency of your data.